QKing-Official/LaunchPad/daemon/README.md

 This is the daemon for Launchpad.
 This daemon is build on top of docker with use of bollard.

 What features does it have?
+A couple!
 Check the API routes yourself:

 ## Daemon API Endpoints